 Your work time can be minimal by finding good resources to do the research for you.
 Depending on the type of investor you are, this may include financial publications, dividend newsletters, mutual funds that pay monthly dividends, or financial advisors that focus on stock income strategies.

-Not only can income be achieved, but when purchased at value prices, stocks often increase in value while you own them resulting in capital gains.
+When purchased at value prices, stocks often increase in value while you own them resulting in both capital gains and income.

 ♦Wealth Building Alert – Always research and understand any investment you make!♦

 Prefer Video?
 Watch my YouTube video Is Dividend Investing Worth It?
 (Please just click the little x if an ad pops up and it will vanish instantly:)

 Master Limited Partnerships (or MLP)